 - Treatments: PTSD is a misunderstood condition in many ways.
 Information about the treatments available is lacking and, at times incorrect.
 Just over a decade ago, people still thought that PTSD was an incurable condition, but more recent evidence and research proves it is possible for PTSD and C-PTSD to be successfully treated many years after the traumatic event occurred, which means it is never too late to seek help.
 NICE guidelines recommend EMDR and CBT as the main options for the treatment of PTSD and there are also a variety of therapies and activities than can help ease PTSD symptoms while you wait for treatment.

 In addition to those suffering (and those around them), it’s vital that healthcare professionals are aware of all of these elements to look out for in their patients to avoid misdiagnosis, incorrect treatments and lack of the best resources for their patients.

-Where possible, we influence organizations, policies and guidelines relating to the care and awareness of those with PTSD, ensuring that we’re all driving towards the same goal – a world where PTSD is recognized, and effectively treated in as short a timescale as possible.
+- Improving Services and support We have experienced, and recognise the gaps in the current service provisions for people with PTSD in the UK, so we work with, and campaign to, the Government, organisations, policies and guidelines relating to the care and awareness of those with PTSD, ensuring that we’re all driving towards the same goal – that PTSD is recognised, diagnosed and effectively treated as quickly as possible for everyone.